UiPath Slides to 52-Week Low as AI Fears Mount

 Why is UiPath stock at a 52-week low?

-Investors are pricing in competitive pressure from Anthropic and other AI labs, compounded by a recently cut outlook flagged after the March 11 Q4 release.
-As detailed above, the selling has pushed PATH to $10.30 against a $13.81 analyst target.
+Investors are pricing in competitive pressure from Anthropic and other AI labs, compounded by a cut outlook flagged after the March 11 Q4 release.
+The selling has pushed PATH to $10.30 against a $13.81 analyst target.

 Did UiPath insiders sell stock recently?

-Several officers including the CFO and General Counsel had shares withheld at $11.10 on April 1, but per the Form 4 filings these were tax-withholding dispositions on vesting grants, not open-market sales.
+Several officers including the CFO and General Counsel had shares withheld at $11.10 on April 1.
+Per the Form 4 filings, these were tax-withholding dispositions on vesting grants, not open-market sales.
 Open-market buying and selling over the last 90 days both totaled zero.

 What is the UiPath Databricks partnership?